irisj23/ticTacToeTS/README.md

 deployment link: https://tic-tac-toe-ijiang.netlify.app/

-This game is built using React with TypeScript as part my journey to learn TypeScript :)
+This game is built using React with TypeScript

 Currently devloping in progress 👷‍♀️ 🚧